sxs-collaboration/www_black-holes_org/explore/sounds.markdown

 ### Detector Sounds

-<a href="index.php?Itemid=189" title="Gravitational Wave
+[Gravitational Wave Detectors]({{ site.baseurl }}{% link
+the-science/gravitational-wave-astronomy/a-totally-new-kind-of-observatory.markdown
-Detectors">Gravitational Wave Detectors</a> are designed to be extraordinarily sensitive to the tiniest motions of their components.
+%}) are designed to be extraordinarily sensitive to the tiniest motions of their components.
 Nothing on Earth can be truly isolated from the rest of the Earth, however, which means that any detector's components will be moving.
-This will produce <a href="index.php?Itemid=190" title="a great deal of noise">a great deal of noise</a> noise in the detector's output.
+This will produce [a great deal of noise]({{ site.baseurl }}{% link the-science/gravitational-wave-astronomy/needles-in-the-haystack.markdown
+%}) noise in the detector's output.
 Things like earthquakes, and trucks rumbling along nearby highways will produce deep-pitched noise.
 Just as importantly, lack of laser power will produce high-pitched noise.

 {% include sound-described.html